Martyn’s Law

 What is Martyn’s Law going to mean for me?

 The goal of Martyn’s Law is to enable people to do the things they love, such as watching sport, attending outdoor events, shopping at markets and going to see their favourite bands play live music.
-We will all be positively affected by Martyn’s Law in the sense that it will enable us to enjoy all of those things with the confidence of knowing that our safety has been considered, with appropriate and proportionate measures in place to counter threat, vulnerability and risk.
+We will all be positively affected by this legislation in the sense that it will enable us to enjoy all of those things with the confidence of knowing that our safety has been considered, with appropriate and proportionate measures in place to counter threat, vulnerability and risk.

 Martyn’s Law UK – The facts so far

-• Martyn’s Law is proposed legislation to aid counter terrorism security at events and publicly accessible locations (PALs).
+• Martyn’s Law is proposed legislation to aid counter terrorism security at events and Publicly Accessible Locations (PALs).

 How can I prepare for Martyn’s Law?